 We use affiliate links.
 If you purchase something using one of these links, we may receive compensation or commission.

-How much does it cost to live full time in an RV?
+What is the actual cost of living full-time in an RV?
+What is considered full-time RV living cost?
 This is the number one question that Rv’ers get.
 Living in an RV is great.
 You get to live and travel in your own home.
 Think about not having to pack for your next vacation.
 Picture living life like you are on vacation.
 Take your pets with you everywhere!!
 This life is very attainable.
 Most people want to know how much money it costs to live this way.

 The first, and possibly the largest expense is the recreational vehicle itself.
 This is a huge variable.
 RV prices range anywhere from a couple thousand dollars to hundreds of thousands of dollars.
 It all depends on what you purchase.
 There are many types of RV’s out there.
 There are travel trailers, motorhomes, vans that have been converted, fifth wheels, pop up trailers and toy haulers.
 These all vary in price greatly.

-You can purchase these vehicles new or used which also affect the price.
-Do you plan to purchase with cash or do you plan to finance the vehicle.
+You can purchase these vehicles new or used which also affects the price.
+Do you plan to purchase with cash or do you plan to finance the vehicle?
 All of these factors will affect your monthly budget.
 You could be paying $0 or you could be paying $2000 per month depending on how much you finance.
 We pay $1029 for our 2020 Airstream.

 If you are pulling your RV, you will need a tow vehicle.
 This monthly payment will also vary depending on the size, year, and how you purchase.
 The larger and newer the vehicle, the more the more expensive it will be.
 For example, a large fifth wheel will need to be pulled by a large truck.
 Do you plan to purchase a new truck or a used truck?
 Do you already have a truck that is paid off?
 These things will determine how much money is coming out of your monthly budget.
 This could be anywhere from $0 to $1500 per month.
 We pay $1350 for our 2018 F350 Diesel.